 Spring Car Maintenance: Check Your Tyres

-The sidewalls are especially important to check as they provide structural support for the tyre, absorb shock and contain important information regarding the load-capacity of your tyre.
+Tyre sidewalls are especially important as they provide the structural support, absorb shock, and contain important information regarding the load capacity of your tyre.
+Damage or punctures to your sidewalls are generally irreparable.

 The next check you should carry out is tyre pressure.
-Having the correct tyre pressure saves fuel, helps your tyres last longer, and most importantly keeps you, and any passengers safe.
-To check your tyre pressure, we recommend using a digital pressure gauge, and ensuring your tyres are cold for the most accurate reading.
+Having the correct tyre pressure saves fuel, helps your tyres last longer, and most importantly, keeps you and any passengers safe.

 Shop tyre inflators and pressure gauges